-Most likely, you already have one or two most relevant keywords at this point – you generated them while you evaluated SEO potential of your niche.
+Most likely, you already have one or two most relevant keywords at this point – you generated them while you evaluated the SEO potential of your niche.

 Obviously, 1-2 keywords are not enough.
 You will need much more of them to:

-- Make a logical structure for your eCommerce site;
+- Make a logical structure for your ecommerce site

-- Select products and product categories that are the most favorable for SEO;
+- Select products and product categories that are the most favorable for SEO

-- Pick good names for every category.
+- Pick good names for every category

 So where can you get enough ideas for keywords?

 - Go to Wikipedia.
 Quite surprisingly, it is possible to find something interesting there for some types of products.
 For example, let’s say you are going to sell pearls jewelry and decorations.
-What does Wikipedia say on that?
+What does Wikipedia say about that?

-As you can see, you can pick at least 5 keywords from Contents section alone: freshwater pearls, saltwater pearls, natural pearls, cultured pearls, and imitation pearls.
+As you can see, you can pick at least 5 keywords from the Contents section alone: freshwater pearls, saltwater pearls, natural pearls, cultured pearls, and imitation pearls.
 A great start!

-- Use Google Autocomplete function.
+- Use the Google Autocomplete function.
 For example, you want to sell items made of wool – great idea!
 Let’s see what we can get from the search engine: